jsapede/ohmigo-ha-pelletstove/README.md

 And finally the digital input/output of the stove has only 1°C precision wutch is sometimes limiting.

-# Approach
-As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the wired sensor throuh a specific equipement.

-So said, sending a low resistance value will simulate low temperature (< target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (> target) and the stove will extinct :

-- if WTS = 5°C << (STT + SHY) => ignition
-- if WTS = 45°C >> STT => extinction

-As a gift, sending corrections to the temperature sensor (WTC +/- x°C) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules :

--  set STT = 21°C
--  if WTS >= 20°C ohmigo temperature sensor will generate a value OTS = (WTS + WTC) and WTC = 1°C => OTS >= STT => extinction at 20°C instead of 21°C

-from here, as WTS will be replaced by the ohmigo, we will use OTS as the main temperature sensor

 # Material

 The main equipement needed is a Ohmigo "[Ohm on Wifi](https://www.ohmigo.io/en/product-page/ohmigo-ohm-on-wifi)" witch has a specific firmware version including Homeassistant communication by mqtt.
 The ohmigo generates a resistive value according to a resistance setting in its UI.